BDC Hamburger Icon

 Open row

 As more and more business functions go digital, payroll is following suit.
 Paper checks and manual payroll tabulations are largely on the way out in favor of paperless payroll.
-Transitioning to a paperless payroll system saves time, reduces errors, ensures compliance with applicable laws and regulations, and makes it more convenient for employees to access payments, pay stubs and tax documents.
+Transitioning to a paperless payroll system has a host of benefits, including saving time and reducing errors.

-If you’re still doing payroll the old-fashioned way, consider switching to a modern paperless payroll system.
-We’ll explain the benefits of converting to paperless payroll, how it works and how to get started.
+If you’re still doing payroll the old-fashioned way, consider switching to a modern paperless payroll solution, also known as online payroll software.
+We’ll explain the advantages of converting to paperless payroll, how it works and how to get started.

 What is paperless payroll?

-Paperless payroll is an entirely electronic payroll system.
-It typically includes fully digital tools for delivering pay stubs and tax forms, tracking employee attendance, creating payroll reports, paying employees, and more.
-Excellent payroll services and solutions can make implementing a paperless payroll system seamless and straightforward while meeting your business’s specific needs.
-(We’ll explain more about payroll solutions later.)
+The best online payroll services support paperless payroll, which is an entirely electronic payroll system.
+The software suite typically includes fully digital tools for paying employees, delivering pay stubs and tax forms, tracking employee attendance, creating payroll reports and more.
+These solutions can make implementing and executing a paperless payroll system seamless and straightforward while meeting your business’s specific needs.

 What are the benefits of paperless payroll?

-Businesses implement paperless payroll because it can save money and improve operations — not just because digital solutions are trendy.
-Here are nine reasons paperless payroll can benefit your organization:
+Businesses should consider implementing paperless payroll because it can save money and improve operations — not just because digital solutions are trendy right now.
+Below are 10 reasons paperless payroll can benefit your organization.

 1. Paperless payroll can save money.
-Paperless payroll pays employees via direct deposit instead of paper checks.
-According to research from the Electronic Payments Association and the American Payroll Association, direct deposit saves several dollars per payroll run.
-Additionally, sending your pay stubs online instead of through the mail saves, on average, $1.20 per payroll run.
+Paperless payroll pays employees via direct deposit instead of paper checks, which saves several dollars per payroll run.
+Additionally, sending employees pay stubs online instead of through the mail saves, on average, $1.20 per payroll run.
 Paperless payroll also eliminates the chances of checks getting lost in the mail and removes the expense of reprinting and remailing them.

-2. Paperless payroll streamlines tax payments.
-Many paperless payroll systems proactively notify you when it’s time to create payroll tax forms and file your payroll taxes; they may even create your forms automatically and allow you to file directly from the platform.
+3. Paperless payroll streamlines tax payments.
+Many paperless payroll software programs proactively notify you when it’s time to fill out payroll forms and file your payroll taxes.
+They may even create your forms automatically and allow you to file directly from the platform.
 Your forms will be more accurate and timely, resulting in a lower chance of tax penalties.

 4. Paperless payroll ensures consistent employee payments.
-When you mail checks, you must account for post office closures for federal holidays that can delay employee payments.
-While employees can pick up their checks in the office, this may be inconvenient.
-Paperless payroll solves both problems; automated payments ensure employees are paid promptly and consistently.
+When you mail checks, you must account for post office closures for federal holidays that delay employees’ receipt of their payments.
+While staffers might be able to pick up their checks at your office, this may be inconvenient.
+Paperless payroll solves both problems; automated electronic payments ensure employees are paid promptly and consistently.

-5. Paperless payroll boosts data and records security.
-Storing sensitive information digitally is more secure than traditional document storage.
-Digital storage includes measures like electronic encryption, which is much harder to breach than physical security efforts.
-With digital storage, crucial paperwork isn’t stored onsite; your records remain intact even if your facilities endure a natural disaster or fire.
+6. Paperless payroll boosts data and records security.
+Storing sensitive employee information digitally through cloud-based payroll platforms is more secure than traditional document storage.
+Digital storage includes security measures like electronic encryption, which is much harder to breach than physical security efforts.
+Plus, with digital storage, crucial paperwork isn’t stored on-site but instead in the cloud, so your records remain intact even if your facilities endure a natural disaster or fire.

-6. Paperless payroll provides ample storage.
+7. Paperless payroll provides ample storage.
 Physical storage has inherent limits.
 In contrast, digital storage is theoretically boundless.
-While your payroll provider may cap the data you can store, you can always ask for more — and chances are it’ll be a long time before you hit your cap anyway.
+While your payroll provider may cap your data storage, you can ask for more — and chances are it’ll be a long time before you hit your cap anyway.

-7. Paperless payroll is eco-friendly.
+8. Paperless payroll is eco-friendly.
 Printed payroll uses paper, which requires the elimination of trees that would otherwise absorb excess carbon dioxide and help combat climate change.
-According to XMB Limited, producing 100,000 sheets of paper requires eight trees and 2,000 kilowatt-hours of energy and has a carbon footprint of 6,000kg.
+Producing 100,000 sheets of paper requires eight trees and 2,000 kilowatt-hours of energy and has a carbon footprint of 6,000 kg.
 If you’re aiming to reduce your company’s carbon footprint, paperless payroll is a good start.

-8. Paperless payroll is accessible for employees.
+9. Paperless payroll is accessible for employees.
 With paperless payroll, employees can easily access their online payroll data or tax forms via mobile devices or web browsers.
 Paper-based payroll lacks this convenience.
-If your employees need specific data, they’d have to access the business’s physical records.
+If your employees needed specific information, they’d have to access the business’s physical records.

-9. Paperless payroll integrates with business software.
-If you’ve automated your business accounting but still run payroll manually, you’ll spend a great deal of time entering your payroll records into your accounting platform.
-Paperless payroll systems integrate with the best accounting software, so numbers entered in one program instantly appear in the other, saving valuable time.
+10. Paperless payroll integrates with other business software.
+If you’ve automated your business accounting with cloud-based software but still run payroll manually, you’ll spend a great deal of time entering your payroll records into your accounting platform.
+Paperless payroll systems integrate with the best accounting software and other solutions, like HR programs, streamlining operations.
+“These tools sync seamlessly with ERP, CRM, HRS and HRIS systems, avoiding manual data transfer between platforms,” said Shynkarenko.

 FYIDid you know

-Payroll providers with accounting software integrations help minimize errors and payroll discrepancies, including deduction and overtime mistakes and employee misclassifications.
+Online payroll providers offering accounting software integrations help your business minimize financial errors and payroll discrepancies, including deduction and overtime mistakes and employee misclassifications.

 1. Install paperless payroll software.

-Paperless payroll begins with the installation of payroll software or one of the best HR software solutions that include payroll.
-Installing these platforms is typically easy, but it may take time and training to set up integrations and other elements.
+Paperless payroll begins with the installation of payroll software or one of the best HR software solutions that includes payroll processing features.
+Installing these platforms is typically straightforward, but it may take time and training to set up integrations and other elements.

-Once you install your paperless payroll solution, your employees must create accounts within the program.
-From their accounts, they can receive pay stubs, tax forms and, most importantly, paychecks.
-For the latter purpose, your employees will need to add specific information.
+Once you install your paperless payroll solution and receive consent, your employees must create accounts within the program.
+Through their accounts, they can access their pay stubs, tax forms and, most importantly, paychecks.
+This is known as employee self-service.

 To enable direct deposit, your employees must add their banking information to your payroll software.
-Once employees add their bank account and routing numbers, all should be in place for direct deposit.
+Once they’ve added their bank account and routing numbers, all should be in place for them to receive a direct deposit when payroll is processed.

-A key function of payroll software is to link your employees’ time worked with the pay they should receive for a specific pay period.
-Many payroll platforms integrate with scheduling or time-tracking tools to ensure ease and accuracy.
-Integrating payroll with a time-tracking system means employees don’t have to manually enter hours worked into two platforms.
-It also minimizes errors that could lead to overpayment or underpayment.
+A key function of payroll software is linking employees’ hours worked with the pay they should receive for a specific pay period.
+Many payroll platforms integrate with scheduling or time-tracking tools to ensure ease and accuracy when calculating payroll.
+This eliminates the need for team members to manually enter hours worked into two platforms and minimizes errors that could lead to overpayment or underpayment.

-You’ll likely need to train employees on your new payroll platform.
-Payroll services often provide guided training and onboarding assistance to relieve you of this burden.
-If the service you use does not, you should gather your team for a debrief on getting started.
+You’ll likely need to train employees on how to use your new payroll platform.
+Payroll companies often provide guided training and onboarding assistance to relieve you of this burden.
+If the service you use doesn’t, your HR team should host a company workshop on getting started.

-When it comes time to pay your yearly or quarterly taxes, you’ll need the correct tax forms.
-Paperless payroll software assists with payroll reporting by generating these forms and sending copies to your employees as needed.
-It can also generate payroll reports that further detail your tax liabilities.
-These reports also come in handy for other needs, such as verifying employee vacation time.
+When it comes time to pay your yearly or quarterly payroll taxes, your payroll solution can generate these forms and send copies to your employees as needed.
+You should also use the system to generate payroll reports that further detail your tax liabilities.
+These reports also come in handy for other needs, such as tracking employee vacation time.

 FYIDid you know